 While it might seem like an impossible task to track down a vehicle you used to own, if you have a little information and a ton of dedication, it’s easier than you think to find your old vehicle!

-The best way to find a car you previously owned is to use the VIN.
-With the VIN, you can check the current owner of the car easily.
+The best way to find a car you previously owned with the VIN is to use an online service like CarFax.
+You can also contact your state’s DMV (Department of Motor Vehicles).

 While you might get lucky and find your car without the VIN, having the VIN makes everything a million times easier.
 If you’re trying to figure out how you’re going to track down your VIN after all this time, keep reading, and we’ll help you get the information you need.